 Akihabara is the kind of kitschy, futuristic-looking district that outsiders often associate with Tokyo.
 Along with the sky-scraping arcades, manga stores with more books than the Bodleian Library and shops with screens blaring fuzzy-genitaled porn, there are also many retro video game stores filled with traveling otaku who can’t believe people take such good care of old electronics.

-Even the most ardent fans of Japanese pop culture can tire of the Akihabara mayhem after a while, but if it’s your first time in Tokyo, I won’t blame you for wanting a sojourn in Electric Town.
+Even the most ardent fans of Japanese pop culture can tire of the Akihabara mayhem after a while, but if it’s your first time in Tokyo, I won’t blame you for wanting a sojourn in Electric Town for a tour.
 If you want to sample the arcades, head to HEY (Hirose Entertainment Yard), a flashing portal to the halcyon days of coin-op gaming.
 The top floor of Super Potato is also worth checking out.
 Alongside arcade classics, there are some fairly clunky beat ‘em ups for customers to play, but if nothing else, it’s a good gauge of how far the gaming medium has come.

 People often become so lost in the Akihabara dreamscape they don’t realize there are more great ramen shops in the area than you can shake a noodle at.
 Torioh Keisuke, the self-anointed “Chicken King,” does a beautiful chicken bone ramen.
 Hakata Furyu is the spot for tonkotsu, a pork bone broth first created in Kyushu that’s become one of the most popular ramen styles in the country.
 If you want to ramp up the heat, check out Kikanbo, where the spicy pork belly ramen is a modern classic.